Women's Leadership

 • Non-member fee: £8,699 +VAT

 Fees include breakfast, lunch, dinner and overnight accommodation for the residential module, lunch and refreshments for all WIG hosted modules, plus two one-to-one coaching sessions, membership of the WIG Alumni Network and all programme materials.
-If you are from a small not-for-profit organisation and would like to discuss fees please get in contact at [email protected]
+If you are from a small not-for-profit organisation and would like to discuss fees and bursaries please get in contact at [email protected]

 Learn more about WIG membership here.